AyushVerma2/surfer/README.md

 The Meta API is an implementation of DEP 15, enabling access to asset metadata stored in surfer.

-Authentication for Meta API access is handled by the marketplace.
-Access control rules can be configured by the marketplace operator, however default recommended behaviour is:
+Authentication for Meta API access may be controlled by the service provider.
+Authorisation rules can also be configured by the service provider, the default behaviour is:
-- metadata write access is restricted to registered marketplace users
+- metadata write access is restricted to registered users
 - metadata read access is public

 ### CKAN Import